About Dr. Caso

 Dr. Taymy Josefa Caso, PhD

-Taymy Josefa Caso, Ph.D., (they/she) is an Assistant Professor of Counselling Psychology at the University of Alberta and a lecturer at New York University and the University of Minnesota Medical School.
+Taymy Josefa Caso, Ph.D., (they/she) is an Assistant Professor of Counselling Psychology at the University of Alberta and a lecturer at the University of Minnesota Medical School.
 Dr. Caso completed the Randi and Fred Ettner Postdoctoral Fellow in Transgender Health in the Institute for Sexual and Gender Health and maintains a research affiliation at the National Center for Gender Spectrum Health.
 They hold degrees in counseling and clinical psychology from New York University and Columbia University, Teachers College.

 Their advocacy work utilizes decolonizing pedagogy to deconstruct institutional and systemic barriers to equity and develop community-based interventions for underserved communities.
 They have been the recipient of several grants and awards, including: the Steven J. Schochet Endowment Course Development and Enhancement, Postdoctoral Award in Diversity, Equity and Inclusion, Samuel Eshborn Award, Outstanding Research Contribution Award, Research and Scholarship Showcase Award, César Chávez/Clara Hale Community Outreach Award, Ronald McNair/Arturo Alfonso Schomburg Academic Excellence Award, and the Arthur B. Zankel Urban Fellowship.
 These awards recognize scholarship, service, advocacy, and activism that support and empower marginalized and underrepresented communities.